lrdcxdes/GhostlyPath/README.md

 - **Safe Item Storage**: Your inventory is stored inside the ghost instead of dropping on the ground, protecting it from despawning or being stolen.
 - **Visual Marker**: A glowing player head appears at your death location, making it easy to spot from a distance.
 - **Compass Navigation**: Upon respawning, your compass automatically points to your death location.
+- **Server Restart Proof:** Ghosts and their items will persist through server restarts and reloads.
+You will never lose your items due to a server shutdown.
+- **Configurable PvP Looting:** Enable looting by other players for a high-risk PvP experience, or keep it disabled for a classic, safe PvE feeling.
 - **Fully Configurable**: Customize the ghost's lifespan, pickup distance, and other settings in `config.yml`.
 - **Lightweight & Optimized**: The plugin is designed to be efficient and is only active when needed, ensuring zero server lag.
 - **Version Support**: Works on versions 1.19.4 through 1.21+.